hunsri/VRSketchingGeometryPackage/README.md

 - serialization of sketches
 - OBJ export of sketches

 ## Installation
-Add the Assets/Plugins/VRSketchingGeometry folder into the plugins folder of your Unity project.
-If you downloaded a release import the Unity package using the editor into your project.

-The materials and shaders provided are for the Built-In Render Pipeline as used by a normal 3D project template.
-If you want to use a Scriptable Render Pipeline you will have to upgrade the materials and replace the `Custom/TwoSidedSurfaceShader`.
+### Manually from a local folder
+- open the Package Manager
+- click on "+"
+- choose "Add package from disk..."
+- locate the downloaded package
+- select the package.json file within the package

+### Automatically from URL
+Installation from URL is not yet supported.
+You will likely encounter problems.

+## Import the examples
+- open the Package Manager
+- locate the installed package
+- click on "Samples"
+- click on "Import"
+- files will be imported under `Assets/Samples/`

 ## [API documentation](https://tterpi.github.io/VRSketchingGeometry/)
 Read the [developer guide](https://tterpi.github.io/VRSketchingGeometry/articles/intro.html) and [API documentation](https://tterpi.github.io/VRSketchingGeometry/api/index.html) at the github pages site.

 ## Quick start
 The following example script shows how to create new line sketch object and add few control points to it using a command invoker.
 At the end one command is undone.
-You will have to reference the file DefaultReferences.asset found in `Assets/Plugins/VRSketchingGeometry` in the public field `defaults`.
+You will have to reference the file DefaultReferences.asset found in `Example Structures/Scenes/ExampleScene` in the public field `defaults`.
+To access "Example Structures" you have to import it in the page of the package in the Package Manager (see [Import the examples](./README.md#import-the-examples) )

 See [the example script](https://github.com/tterpi/VRSketchingGeometry/blob/master/Assets/Plugins/VRSketchingGeometry/Example/VRSketchingExample.cs) for a more comprehensive demonstration.

     using UnityEngine;